bgplab/bgplab/docs/basic/7-bfd.md

 You can reduce BGP session timers to improve BGP convergence:

-* On the R1-X1 EBGP session, set the keepalive timer to three seconds and hold timer (timeout) to nine seconds.
+* On the R1-X1 EBGP session, set the keepalive timer to three seconds and the hold timer (timeout) to nine seconds.
 * Clear the EBGP session if needed[^ATD] -- the BGP timers are negotiated during the BGP session establishment phase.

 [^ATD]: Some BGP implementations tear down BGP sessions when you change the BGP timers.

-Verification:
+!!! tip
+    FRRouting and Cumulus Linux using the *datacenter* profile already use low BGP timers.
+The lab configuration process returns those timers to the default 60/180 seconds.

+**Verification:**

 * Verify that you reduced the BGP timers with a command similar to **show ip bgp neighbor detail**.
 * Repeat the BGP convergence measurements -- X1 should revoke the BGP prefix advertised by R1 within nine seconds.